 The house was a mess, so you devoted an entire Saturday to transferring all your tools, sports equipment, and unused furniture to the garage.
-Now that’s looking horrible and you have one less parking space.
-You’ll need to clear the clutter to maximize the space you have.
+Now that’s looking horrible and you have one less parking space, I know there are some who might use something similar to a 20×20 prefab garage, I have no idea how they coup with the clutter, either way you’ll need to clear the clutter to maximize the space you have.

 You could have help around the house, employing sons and daughters to rake leaves, cut the grass, and tend to the garden, but all that equipment does not aid in saving room in your garage.
 Some hang hammers, wrenches, and hand tools on pegboards along the wall.
 But why limit the idea to small hand tools?
 Rack your hoes, rakes, and longer garden tools too.
 You can try these angle brackets to fit on walls and roof surfaces.

 A tool box is a great place to store your tools.
 The trouble with many models is they offer no other benefit.
 For example, some double as a small seat, so workers have a place to sit and eat lunch.
 Think form and function as you transform a work table into a tool box; once finished, lift the top of the table to reveal tools at your convenience.
 Similarly, a tool chest houses a large number of tools and closes to serve as a place to sit or a stable work surface.